Quarterly Financial Report

 |Less revenues netted against expenditures|

 |Revenue Credited to the Vote||31,097||25,480||5,617||22%|

 i.
 Operating Expenditures

-Others – The net decrease of $5.6 million relates to a lower portion of debt from the Government of Pakistan being forgiven this year compared to last year.
+Other- The increase of $36.6 million relates mostly to the portion of debt from the Government of Pakistan being forgiven by the Government of Canada.

 ii.
 Capital Expenditures